To download a CSV file from Fidelity for import into your TaxACT return, follow these steps:

 - Click the Log In link to log into your account

-- When the Accounts and Trade tab is open, click the Summary tab
+- When the Accounts and Trade page is open, select an account with taxable income

-- When the Summary tab is open, click the Select Action link
+- When the account is selected, click the More tab

-- From the Select Action drop-down menu, click the Tax Info (Year-to-Date) menu item
+- From the More tab, click the Tax Info (Year-to-Date) link

 - From the Tax Information screen, if you have short-term realized gains/losses, click the Details link next to Net Short-Term to view short-term transactions.
 From the following short-term realized gain/loss screen, click the Download link to generate a short-term CSV file.
 Save the .CSV file to a location on your computer.